tum-vision/tandem/README.md

 </p>

 ## Code and data coming soon
-The data can now be found in the `replica` subdirectory.
-All code will be released before Christmas, Thank you for your patience!
+The data can now be found in the `replica` subdirectory and the CVA-MVSNet code in `cva_mvsnet`.
+The remaining C++ code will be released before Christmas, Thank you for your patience!

 ### Abstract